ThorbenKuck/NetCom2/CONTRIBUTING.md

 The hot-spot-branch is the __NIGHTLY__ branch.
 Every new branch (except for urgent fixes) comes from/goes into this branch.
 This branch is branched from dev.

-Every change in any of these branches requires an pull-request.
+Every change in any of these branches requires a pull-request.

 If you want, you may freely perform a __pull-down-update__.
 This means, merging the master into dev and merging dev into NIGHTLY.
 Please add to your pullrequest the comment "pull-down-update".